bidapphub/bidapp-unity-plugin/README.md

 </div>

 # Bidapp ads Unity plugin
-Current repository сontains Bidapp demo app for Unity
+Current repository сontains Bidapp demo app with plugin for Unity

 # Documentation
 Complete integration instructions and usage guide for the Bidapp Ads SDK can be found [here](https://docs.bidapp.io).